joshrod94/selenium-form-automation/README.md

 5. Customize the code as needed for your automation tasks.

+## Technologies Used

+- Java
+- Selenium WebDriver
+- Maven
+- IntelliJ IDEA

 ## Requirements

     Java 23 (or higher)
     Maven 3.9.9+ ( you can check the latest version at https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java )
-    (Optional) IntelliJ IDEA (this was created with Ultimate version 2024.2.3 )
+    (Optional) IntelliJ IDEA (this was created with Ultimate version 2024.2.3 ) Selenium 4.30.0

 ## License